 New course approval

-Courses previously approved for the academic year can be offered in the summer term (in either face-to-face or online formats) without further course approval from curricular committees.
-Nevertheless, instructors developing new online formats without technical assistance from Learning Support Services should contact James Montgomery to confirm their plans.
+Courses previously approved for the academic year can be offered in the summer term without further course approval from curricular committees.
+Ideally, new course offerings should expand (not merely displace) current summer enrollments.

-Under the summer budget model, courses intended primarily or exclusively for graduate students will generate little or no revenue if these students receive tuition waivers.
+Courses intended primarily or exclusively for graduate students will generate little or no revenue if these students receive tuition waivers.
 As with low-enrollment undergraduate courses, departments are permitted to run such courses as long as the department maintains a positive surplus overall.
-But again, departments should consider whether this is the best use of their surplus.

 Primary Contacts for L&S Administration